hvaandres/hvaandres/README.md

 <div align= "left">
 <ul>
  <li> 🤯 I'm a Security Software Engineer & DevOps Engineer, currently mentoring other engineers on Infrastructure as Code (Terraform, Docker, Kubernetes) and cybersecurity </li>
- <li> 🤓 I'm involved in various open-source projects related to Android, iOS, Python, MLOPS, Mobile Development with Flutter & Many others </>
+ <li> 🤓 I'm involved in various open-source projects related to Machine Learning, Mobile Development & CyberSecurity </>
  <li> 🌱 I'm currently expanding my knowledge in Machine Learning & Artificial Intelligence </li>
  <li> 🎯 My goal is to become a Principal Security Software Engineer or Product Engineering Manager </li>
  <li> 🤔 I’m looking to help other individuals get into the tech world by teaching them how to code </li>